johnnypage/nipomo-soccer/replit.md

 **Database ORM**: Drizzle ORM configured for PostgreSQL, though the database is not yet provisioned or actively used.

-**Schema Definition**: User schema defined in `shared/schema.ts` with Zod validation schemas for type-safe data operations.
+**Schema Definition**: Schemas defined in `shared/schema.ts` with Zod validation schemas for type-safe data operations:

-**Current Implementation**: In-memory storage using Map-based collections for development and testing purposes.
+- `users` - User accounts (not currently used)
+- `contactSubmissions` - Contact form entries with name, email, phone, program interest, and message
+- `tournamentInterests` - Team interest submissions for tournaments with club/contact info, divisions, and team count

+**Current Implementation**: PostgreSQL database is actively used for form submissions.
+Database tables store all contact and tournament interest submissions as backup regardless of email delivery status.

 **Future State**: The application is architected to support PostgreSQL with connection pooling via the `pg` library and session management through `connect-pg-simple`.